Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 ```

 The line with document ready includes a wrapping function providing a
-namespace for your code. _YUI_ also does this though technically my
+scoped space for your code. _YUI_ also does this though technically my
 example loads a module called _node_ to provide the features similar to
 _jQuery_'s _$_ function.
 In _YUI_ those functions are used from the
 parameter passed in named _Y_.
 Part of making the transition from